 While the following guidelines are not an absolute requirement, writing your code by these standards will ensure greater compatibility with the Ark Ecosystem and increases the likelihood your pull request will be accepted.

 Clean Code is as important as separation of concerns and testability when building an application.

 Only through Clean Code you will achieve an application that is easy to navigate, reduces complexity and can be maintained by new and seasoned developers without losing time and money.

 The core characteristics of a clean code are the following.
 You should aim to meet as many of them with your code as possible.

 Clean code should be elegant, logical and pleasing to read since it is written by developers, for developers: your code should reflect this.
 Another person is maintaining the code you have written, not a computer.
 Always keep that mind.

 Clean code should be focused.
 Every class function or module should only be concerned about a single responsibility. **The result will be clean, testable code with minimal to no duplication. **

 Clean code should be taken care of by all developers.
 Keep it simple to make the next developer's life easier.
 Making use of modern development patterns and paying attention to things like formatting or variable naming will help you to achieve this goal.

-    In order to achieve more understandable, flexible, maintainable and testable applications you should strive for a clear Separation of Concerns in every part of your application.
+To achieve intelligible, flexible, maintainable and testable applications, you should strive for a clear Separation of Concerns in every part of your application.

 Here is a quick TLDR to sum SOLID application design up: